Early stages of dementia and staying independent

 - your activities and hobbies may change as the condition progresses, however, you can and should continue to enjoy your activities

-- you may also find it helpful to join a local group of people living with the condition and their families, for example, sharing and exploring new activities and support
+- you may find it helpful to join a local group of people living with the condition and their families, to share and explore new activities and support

 Living at home when you have a dementia